PushMe

 Security breach alerts

-Security breach alert templates for SOC and incident response teams.
+Security breach alert templates for confirmed breaches, active exploitation, and ransomware.

 Confirmed breach